GuilhermeNL01/GuilhermeNL01/README.md

   <br>
   🔭 Enrolled in the Apple Developer Academy at UCB, diving into app development.
   <br>
-  🌱 Learning Swift, Java, and C to expand my coding horizons.
+  🌱 Learning Swift, Python and Javascript to expand my coding horizons.
   <br>
   💬 Feel free to ask me about my repositories and exciting projects.
   <br>